mmistakes/minimal-mistakes/_posts/2024-08-22-Quantum-Kmeans.md

 </div>

-## Testing the Quantun K-means for Image Segmentation
+## Testing the Quantum K-means for Image Segmentation

 Besides the clustering, the quntum k-means algorithm can be used for image segmentation.
 To segment an image from the EuroSAT data set it was transformed into a two-dimensional array that contains each pixel and the array of the RGB values in that pixel.
 Then, the images were changed to gray-scale and flattened into a one-dimensional array of the pixel values.
 Thus, the distance between the pixels will be the difference in their intensity.
 The distance of the points was then determined with the same quantum circuit that uses the swap test.
 Using a swap test in image segmentation has been previously done in [[10]](#references).